Kun for mig

 "Kun for mig" ([ˈkʰɔn fɒ ˈmɑj]; "Just for me") is a song by Danish singer Medina.
 The song is written by Medina, Jeppe Federspiel and Rasmus Stabell.
 It was released in 2008 in Denmark by Medina.
 The song peaked at #1 of the Danish Singles Chart for 7 weeks in 3 runs and stayed a total of 63 weeks in the Danish charts.
-Produced by hip hop producers Providers, "Kun for mig" became the best selling single of 2009 in Denmark.
+The track was produced by hip hop producers Providers.

-"Kun for dig" ([ˈkʰɔn fɒ ˈtɑj]; meaning "Just for you" in Danish) a duet version of "Kun for mig" released by Medina with rapper L.O.C.
+"Kun for dig" ([ˈkʰɔn fɒ ˈtɑj]; meaning "Just for you") a duet version of "Kun for mig" released by Medina with rapper L.O.C.
 (Liam O'Connor) also reached #1 in the Danish Singles chart for a week in July 2009.